-What Is Love-Bombing?
-4 Signs To Spot It In A New Partner
+What Is Love Bombing?
+12 Signs In A New Relationship

 While compliments can be flattering and thoughtful, love-bombers tend to give overwhelming compliments, like "I've never met anyone more beautiful than you," or "My life is complete now that you're in it."
-Not only will they constantly compliment, but Spirit says they may also bait you to return the compliments.
+Not only will they constantly compliment, but Spirit says they may also bait you to return these extreme professions of attachment.

-Because love-bombers want to be acknowledged for their generosity and attention, they'll generally bombard their partner with extravagant gifts.
-This can feel like an ideal situation at first but eventually will transition to control, criticism, confusing behavior, or withdrawal, Spinelli says.
+Because love-bombers want to be acknowledged for their generosity and attention, they'll often bombard their partner with extravagant gifts.
+This can feel like an ideal situation at first but eventually will transition to control, criticism, confusing behavior, or even withdrawal if they feel they're not receiving enough appreciation for their gestures, Spinelli says.

 The main goal of love-bombers is to create envy for others and garner attention and affection for themselves.
 When giving gifts, compliments, and unwarranted validation of the relationship, they expect to be recognized, rewarded, or worshipped.

 Eventually, the gifts, attention, and compliments will be replaced with gaslighting and criticism, Spinelli says.

 - They say exactly what you want to hear.

 - They use terms like "soulmate" a lot.

 - They push for commitment early in the relationship.

 - There's lots of PDA, physically and digitally.